 How can I market to new movers?

 Moving is a great time to build relationships with prospective customers or members, but don’t limit yourself to one vehicle.
-From direct mailed “welcome” pieces to friends-and-family referral programs (many people already know others in their new community when moving there) to geotargeted, locally-focused digital content based solely on new mover demographics, diversify your approach for the highest level of success.
+From direct mail “welcome” campaigns featuring local branch and ATM promotions to friends-and-family referral programs (many people already know others in their new community when moving there) to geotargeted, locally-focused digital content based solely on new mover demographics, diversify your approach for the highest level of success.

 Direct mail is extremely popular (and productive) — especially with new movers.
 The traditional approach, as always, involves strategy, design, and delivery, which boils down to making sure you craft the right message and send it to people who are already interested.
 That being said, direct mail can make the magic happen, according to research by small business financial services provider Fundera: